What to Do When You're Bored at Work: a Comprehensive Guide

 You might start losing interest in what you do and wishing for something different or out of the ordinary because this routine makes it seem like work isn't supposed to be enjoyable.
 It's just something we're obliged to do.

-Your Job Lacks Challenges And Opportunities for Personal Growth
+Your Job Lacks Challenges and Opportunities for Personal Growth

 Working without challenges is like hiking on a completely flat surface – it might be easy, but it won't be exciting.